Neamar/DUCK/rosa_on_himself.md

 but Gladstone removed it since it looked as if it might be a signature.
 However, when they used that story in certain foreign countries, you can see the dedication still there.
-<P> That dedication has been in every story I've ever done, in the
-splash (first) panel after the first 2 stories... but early on at both Gladstone and Egmont the editors removed it.
+That dedication has been in every story I've ever done, in the splash (first) panel after the first 2 stories... but early on at both Gladstone and Egmont the editors removed it.
 Now that I hide it and have explained what it is, it is no longer removed.
 I also started putting it on the covers as well, beginning with the covers I did for Disney Comics a few years ago.

-<P> Another detail that shows that my stories are out of chronological
-order (not the "Life of" stories, of course - they're IN order) was in my very first comic "The Son of the Sun" where one exhibit in the McDuck show was for the treasure of Croesus -- a treasure that $crooge once
+Another detail that shows that my stories are out of chronological order (not the "Life of" stories, of course - they're IN order) was in my very first comic "The Son of the Sun" where one exhibit in the McDuck show was for the treasure of Croesus -- a treasure that $crooge once